Shortcut-API/Business-Docs/README.md

 Sandbox Payments: Please view our Test Cards page for fake banking information and credit cards to use in the Sandbox.
 Note: you will not be able to connect a real bank account or card in our Sandbox.

-### Help and Support

-***

-To get in touch with Shortcut, please reach out to support@getshortcut.co, or message Staff through your Business Account.

 ### App Overview

 ***